 - Lead-Deadwood Hospital & Clinic

-For any patient who wants to get scheduled, they must first call the Nurse Triage Line at 800-279-1466 to set up an appointment.
-During the appointment, a caregiver in protective gear will collect a test sample.
+For any patient who wants to schedule a test, they must first call the Nurse Triage Line at 605-755-1350 or 800-279-1466 to set up an appointment.
+During the appointment, a caregiver in protective gear will collect a test sample by inserting a swab deep inside the nasal passage.

-COVID-19 test samples are sent to a reference laboratory.
+COVID-19 samples are processed in-house or sent to Mayo Clinic.

 If you have symptoms but are otherwise healthy, go home — and stay home.